sietsevdschoot/ConvertFrom-StringTable/README.md

 # ConvertFrom-StringTable

-A PowerShell cmdlet designed to effortlessly convert text tables into objects
+A PowerShell cmdlet designed to effortlessly convert text tables into objects.

 `ConvertFrom-StringTable` simplifies the process of extracting structured data from command line outputs, enabling seamless integration with PowerShell scripts and automation pipelines.